Panda! Go, Panda!: Story

 The plot follows Mimiko (ミミ子), a bright little girl left alone when her grandmother leaves on a trip to her grandfather's memorial service in Nagasaki.
-Making a few stops at some local stores, Mimiko comes home to her house in a bamboo grove and finds a baby panda named Panny (Pan-Chan) sleeping on the back doorstep.
-She quickly makes friends with the little panda, and invites him in for a drink.
+Making a few stops at some local stores, Mimiko comes home to her house in a bamboo grove and finds a panda cub named Panny (Pan-Chan) sleeping on the back doorstep.
+She quickly makes friends with the panda, and invites him in for a drink.
 His father, PapaPanda, soon comes to visit, and they decide to become a family after PapaPanda offers to be Mimiko's father (Mimiko never had any parents).
-Mimiko also choses to be the mother to Panny (Pan-Chan), making the concept of a family strange.
+Mimiko also chooses to be the mother to Panny (Pan-Chan), making the concept of a family strange.
 The three adjust to life together during their first night together, while Mimiko writes the first of many letters to her grandma (who she promised to write to every day).

 The next day, Mimiko goes to school, reluctantly allowing Panny to tag along (even though she told him to stay home).
 In a close call, Panny ends up getting all of Mimiko's school (save for Mimiko) chasing after him.
 The next day, Mimiko gets an unexpected visit from a local policeman, who came to check on her.
 Expectedly, he freaks out after seeing PapaPanda.
-He goes to notify the local zoo staff, who invites the zookeeper (who lost PapaPanda and Panny after they broke out of the zoo).
+He goes to notify the local zoo staff, who invite the zookeeper (who lost PapaPanda and Panny after they broke out of the zoo).
 The zookeeper demands the safe return of his pandas, so he joins the police and zoo staff in the search.

 Meanwhile, Mimiko and her family go out on a walk and, after scaring off some local bullies, they inadvertently lose Panny after he rolls down a hill.
 Mimiko and PapaPanda go searching for him, eventually gaining help from local police and the zookeeper in the search.
 They find Panny floating on a piece of wood, heading towards an open floodgate and hurry to save him.
 The handle, however, has rusted, leaving Panny in a dangerous situation.
 Mimiko comes close to falling into dangerous waters after she jumps down to save Panny from death, but PapaPanda saves both of them by closing the floodgate.
 Mimiko, alongside Panny, PapaPanda, the zookeeper and the local police, cheer their success.
 PapaPanda, alongside Panny, return to work at the zoo, under the condition that they can leave after the visitors have left to spend time with Mimiko.